annoawesome/lamia-ai/README.md

 ## Why Use Base Models?

-We believe using base models over instruct provides several benefits.
+Using base models over instruct provides several benefits.

 1. Freedom.
 Many instruct models go through alignment after pre-training, which neuters their ability to write about sensitive topics.
 Base models are largely free of this reprogramming.
 2. Creativity.
 Fine-tuning datasets introduces the model to "slop", degrading quality and introducing telltale AI cliches.
 Common examples include "shivers down your spine", "maybe, just maybe" and "ministrations".